Can I Change My Residential Mortgage to Buy to Let?

 You need consent to let your residential property from your lender, but your lender doesn’t have to grant it.

-You would typically require consent to let, rather than a buy-to-let remortgage, if you intended on moving back to the property at some point – i.e. you weren’t letting it out indefinitely.
+You will typically require consent to let, rather than changing the mortgage to a buy to let product, if you intend on moving back to the property at some point – i.e. you aren't letting it out indefinitely.
 This could be because your work demands you spend some time elsewhere for a period, you’re looking after a relative, you’re travelling, you’re nearing the end of your current mortgage product, etc.

 Your lender may not grant consent to let if: